per2jensen/dar-backup/README.md

     ````
   - Define backups in the "backups.d" directory, just drop files in the directory

-    Open the demo backups.d/TEST file, alter the 3 variables to your test
+    Open the demo backups.d/TEST file, alter the 3 variables to your taste
     - BACKUP_NAME=TEST
     - FS_ROOT=~/tmp/test
     - TESTRESTORE_PATH=/tmp